 Student says former Columbia dean coerced her, sues school

-NEW YORK – A Columbia University student who says she was coerced into a sexual relationship with a former dean and the university failed to protect her has filed a $50 million lawsuit against the school.
+NEW YORK – A Columbia University student who said she was coerced into a sexual relationship with a former dean and the university failed to protect her filed a $50 million lawsuit against the school on Tuesday.

-The plaintiff, identified as "Jane Doe," says she went to the university for help after being raped in May and was sent to Tom Harford, a dean of students at one of Columbia's three undergraduate schools, because she needed emergency housing.
+In the suit, filed in federal court in Manhattan, the plaintiff identified as "Jane Doe" said she went to the university for help after being raped in May and was sent to Tom Harford, a dean of students at one of Columbia's three undergraduate schools, because she needed emergency housing.

-She says he manipulated her into a sexual relationship through her need for scholarship funding.
+She said he manipulated her into a sexual relationship through her need for scholarship funding.

-Columbia says it can't comment on litigation, but that Harford was removed from his position when officials learned of "unacceptable" behavior.
+According to court papers, "Harford used his power and influence at Columbia to coerce the plaintiff into an inappropriate sexual and romantic relationship."

+The suit said other officials at the school were aware of the amount of interaction between the two, but did nothing to protect the plaintiff.

 Harford could not be reached for comment.